jfallmann/MONSDA/docs/source/first.rst

 The **envs** directory holds all the environments needed to run the pipelines in the **workflows** directory, these will be installed automatically when needed.

-For fast resolve of conda packages, we recommend mamba_
+For fast resolve of conda packages, we recommend mamba_ which is currently also the standard conda-frontend for Snakemake_

 .. _mamba: https://mamba.readthedocs.io/en/latest/